MCZ Kronosaurus specimen, ca. 1958

 Grants-In-Aid of Undergraduate Research

-The Museum of Comparative Zoology (MCZ) and the Harvard University Herbaria (HUH) are pleased to award small grants in support of faculty-supervised research by Harvard College undergraduates.
-Projects in any subject area are eligible for support, although priority may be given to projects that utilize MCZ or HUH research collections, laboratories and other facilities, and to related fieldwork.
-Funds from the HUH are primarily available to support projects in the field of plant biology.
+The Museum of Comparative Zoology (MCZ), the Harvard University Herbaria (HUH), and the Arnold Arboretum of Harvard University (AA) are pleased to award small grants in support of faculty-supervised research by Harvard College undergraduates.
+Projects in any subject area are eligible for support, although priority may be given to projects that utilize MCZ, HUH, or AA research collections, laboratories and other facilities, and to related fieldwork.
+Funds from the HUH are primarily available to support projects in the field of plant biology; funds from the AA primarily target research that utilizes its living collections.
 Projects that facilitate senior honors theses or associated preliminary studies are particularly encouraged.
 Priority is given to first-time applicants.

 Awards range from $500 to $2500 and may provide support for the academic year (fall and spring semesters) or summer.
 Applicants for spring and summer grants are strongly encouraged to simultaneously apply for research support from the Harvard College Research Program (HCRP).